acl-org/acl-anthology/bin/fixedcase/README.md

 # Scripts for marking fixed-case words in BibTeX entries

-The code and lists in this directory provide functionality to mark every fixed-case uppercase sequences in title words with the tag `<fixed-case>`.
+The code and lists in this directory provide functionality to mark every fixed-case uppercase sequence in title words with the tag `<fixed-case>`.
 Any existing `<fixed-case>` tags are retained.